Have you ever taken a foreigner or a tourist home with you?

 In the artworks you should always look for an underlying meaning.
 There is a message underneath every simple looking drawing.
 This secretive atmosphere causes a very strong sense of togetherness amongst the people we realize.

-As I meet with Yasaman the next day I explain her that I am mostly interested in speaking with artists.
+As I meet with the tour guide the next day I explain her that I am mostly interested in speaking with artists.
 So for the gallery tour she arranges also a studio visit.

 Painting hidden in the office of the gallery.

-After we visit not less the three exhibition openings (!) we visit Sadra’s studio.
+After we visit not less the three exhibition openings (!) we visit an artist’s studio.
 (As he is taking the picture he is not in it himself.)

 He shares the studio with his friend and together they also provide cyclists with tools to repair their bikes.
 And by doing this so they independently try to promote cycling in Tehran.

-Sadra’s main skills are in ceramics.
+His main skills are in ceramics.
 His vases look like they are parts of a body.
 Vital organs that keep people alive but then made of the essential basic material of the planet: soil.
 In our language the name of our planet and soil are the same word: earth or aarde in Dutch.
 He shows us also a column that he made, consisting of earth layers but hidden in the layers are also plastic parts and waste of people that is now covering our planet and that probably will be dug up in the future as archeological excavations.
 An interesting perspective.
-We share a lot of matching ideas, and that looks promising for future collaboration.
+We share a lot of matching ideas, and hope to be able to stay in touch.

 After Iran we try to hurry towards Belgrade to pick up our oldest son who flew home from Tanzania, and three friends that are joining us for the last leg home.
 We pass Armenia and Georgia and made a wonderful trip home through Europe, with beach in Greece, art in Belgrade and Novi Sad (cultural capital of Europe in 2021), peppermint coffee in Budapest, pie eating in Vienna, and Raststättes in Germany.